How AI is Transforming Call Centers

 The next step in gaining a competitive advantage is creating a long-term strategy to harness information from all points of interaction.
 Whether it’s contact center technology, a CRM system, your employees or equipment deployed in the field, there is data to be found.
 Harnessing that data is key to understanding how customers move through their experiences with you.

-This process also helps you discover where you lack information or where data siloes exist.
+This process also helps you discover where you lack information or where data silos exist.
 These issues prevent you from making the right choice at the right time for the customer.
 So as part of your long-term strategy, create a plan to fill those gaps in a programmatic manner.
 Tracking all this data should help reveal incremental wins year over year as you build up your experience.

 All in all, implementing customer experience management is a journey.
 A solution like Mosaicx gives you the tools you need, but it also requires a long-term commitment strategy.
-It may be challenging to get buy in, but it pays dividends when you create alignment across the organization.
+It may be challenging to get buy-in, but it pays dividends when you create alignment across the organization.